 Q: What kind of degree will I receive?

-A: You will receive a Master of Science (MSc) degree from the University of Manchester (UK) and from Lund University (Sweden).
-These are official British and Swedish degrees.
-You will also receive an official Hungarian degree (MA) which certifies the MESPOM degree in Hungary.
-It is issued in English and Hungarian.
+A: You will receive a Master of Science (MSc) degree from the University of Manchester (UK), from Lund University (Sweden) and University of the Aegean (Greece).
+These are official British, Swedish and Greek degrees.
+You will also receive an official Austrian degree (MSc) which certifies the MESPOM degree in Austria.
+It is issued in English and German.

-In addition you will receive a Master of Science (MS) degree from Central European University which is accredited in the USA.
+In addition you will receive a Master of Science (MSc) degree from Central European University which is accredited in the USA.
 Each of these degrees is supported by a separate degree certificate which cross-refer to each other.
-The three universities issue a joint Diploma Supplement and Transcript of Records complying with relevant European Guidelines.
-The CEU degree has obtained Hungarian (as well as US) accreditation.
-In the coming years the students will receive the University of the Aegean degree.
-From 2020 the degree awarded to MESPOM graduates will also have an additional Austrian degree certificate.
+The four universities issue a joint Diploma Supplement and Transcript of Records complying with relevant European Guidelines.
+The CEU degree has obtained Austrian (as well as US) accreditation.

 Q: How many students are enrolled in MESPOM?

 A: 30 students were enrolled in 2005-2007, 33 in 2006-2008, 40 in 2007-2009, 35 in 2008-2010, 34 in 2009-2011, 29 in 2010-2012, 29 in 2011-2013, 33 in 2012-2014, 27 in 2013-2015, 30 in 2014-2016, 21 in 2015-2017, 21 in 2016-2017, 25 in 2017-2019, 32 in 2018-2020 and 28 in 2019-2021, 20 in 2020-2022, 31 in 2021-2023 and 20 in 2022-2024.
 See also the MESPOM students site.

 Q: How can I contact current MESPOM students or alumni?